Tabgha: Church of the Primacy of St. Peter

 4. They probably called into question how they had spent their past 3 ½ years following Christ.

 5. Peter especially felt depressed and spiritually sick.
-His last contact with Christ was that of hearing the cock crow in declaration to the fact that he had just denied his Lord and Master 3 times after he had just moments earlier said he would follow Him even to death.
+He had denied Christ his Lord and Master three times after he had just moments earlier said he would follow Him even to death.

 Restoration of Peter in the Bible